NREL/EnergyPlus/design/FY2021/NFP-ZoneAirTransferModel.md

 Solving the zone air flow mass balance equation for zone return air mass flow:

 m_{ret} = [m_{sup} - m_{exh} + m_{zmreceiving} - m_{zmsource} + m_{inf}]

 Depending on the sign of the value of return air mass flow rate calculated using the above equation two different cases that require different solution scheme are formulated:

 Case I:  [m_{ret} >= 0.0]

          The zone is under positive pressure hence requires non-zero zone return air mass flow rate to balance the zone air flow.
 The return air flow rate will be adjusted within the bounds of 0 and a maximum zone return air flow rate that balance the zone air mass flow.
-The zone maximum return flow rate is determined by a check that the sum of zone return air flow of all the zones served does not exceed the design supply air flow rate of the air loop serving the zones.
+The zone maximum return flow rate is determined by the design supply air flow rate of the air loop serving the zones.

+		 For zone mixing objects serveing zones in a single airloop:
+         [m_{ret} <= min(m_{ret}, m_supply_design_airloop)]

+		 For zone mixing objects serveing zones in two or more airloops:
+		 [m_{ret} <= min(m_{ret}, (m_{supply_design_airloop} - m_{airloopZoneMixingNetOutFlow}))]

+		 where,
+		 [m_{airloopZoneMixingNetOutFlow}] = net outflow of zone mixing air flow from one airloop to another airloop, [kg/s].

 Case II: [m_{ret} < 0.0]
          The zone is under negative pressure hence requires additional supply air or infiltration air is required to balance the zone air flow.
 There are two possibilities that can be considered: (A) increasing zone infiltration air flow or (B) increasing the zone supply air flow.
 		 The preferred implementation approach is alternative IIA but both alternatives are presented for discussion.